 The South African banking sector is widely regarded as one of the country's key pillars of economic strength.
-The South African banking sector was impacted by the negative economic effects of the COVID-19 pandemic during 2020 and remains exposed to South Africa's general macroeconomic conditions and stability.
+The South African banking sector was impacted by the negative economic effects of the COVID-19 pandemic during 2020, and to a lesser extent during 2021, and remains exposed to South Africa's general macroeconomic conditions and stability.

-The downgrade of South Africa's sovereign credit rating by each of Moody's Investor Services Ltd., Fitch Ratings Limited and S&P Global Ratings to sub-investment grade in 2020 saw South Africa excluded from the World Government Bond Index ("WGBI"), triggering investors who were mandated to invest in investment grade countries to sell South African assets.
-South Africa's 10-year sovereign bond yield reached 11.82 per cent. in March 2020 (an increase from 9 per cent. in January 2020), as a result of forced selling and heightened investor concerns about South Africa's fiscal outlook.
-The yield has averaged around 9.33 per cent. thus far in 2021, as at the date of this Programme Memorandum.
-The JSE All Share Index increased by 15.86 per cent. since January 2021, with non-residents having sold R67.0 billion of South African bonds and R60.3 billion of equities since the beginning of 2021.
+The downgrade of South Africa's sovereign credit rating by each of Moody's Investor Services Cyprus Ltd., Fitch Ratings Limited and S&P Global Ratings to sub-investment grade in 2020 saw South Africa excluded from the World Government Bond Index ("WGBI"), triggering investors who were mandated to invest in investment grade countries to sell South African assets.
+These rating agencies currently rate